1 Guilt and Anger

 Derek thought he had kept his family safe with the driver who was hired after selection and one bodyguard with them.
 He was wrong.
 Rosa and Jayce had disappeared for six hours.
 Someone had set this up providently.
 But who?

 He had been smoking anxiously while waiting for a message of any kind from the kidnappers.
 He glanced at the FBI agents who were watching CCTV camera footages for clues of where his wife and son were kidnapped, but the system had been hacked.
 Not even their phones could be tracked yet.
 Useless scums.
 He smashed his cigarette butt into an ashtray and went out for a phone call.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SenWrite a Review